Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Results and Discussion

 \subsection{Experimental Setup}

-Our experimental setup consists of two NVIDIA GeForce RTX 2070 graphics processing units, each equipped with 8GB of memory.
+Experiments were performed on NVIDIA GeForce RTX 2070 GPUs for training and evaluation, each of which has 8GB of memory.
 The system runs on the Ubuntu Linux operating system, providing a stable and efficient computing environment for deep learning experiments.
-All experiments are conducted within a virtual environment to ensure reproducibility and isolate dependencies.
+All experiments are carried out in a virtual environment to ensure reproducibility and keep dependencies separate.

 Model training is performed using batch processing to optimize memory utilization of both GPUs.
 The virtual environment is configured with specific package versions to ensure the compatibility and reproducibility of the results.
 All hyperparameters are carefully tuned based on preliminary validation experiments to achieve optimal performance while maintaining computational efficiency.